FREE SHIPPING ON ALL ORDERS $99+

 We aligned ourselves at the grassy edge, nodded to one another, and as Merritt and I closed our guns we stepped forward.
 The men between us beat the brush with rigid leather dog leashes that resemble riding crops.
 Ahead, both dogs locked motionless on a thick clump of brush in the tall grass.
 In that moment, everything became dull.
 The susurration of wind, the beating of grass, footsteps in dew, and deep voices coaxing hidden birds to fly all became muted ambience behind a heartbeat of anticipation.
 Ten feet from the dogs, an instantaneous cacophony of squawking and rapid whirring wingbeats erupted as a covey of seven quail rose from the brush.
 Merritt cracked his first shot before I acquisitioned my first target.
 A ball of feathers burst forward.
 I fired the lower barrel at an oblique shot and downed the bird.
 Merritt’s gun cracked to the right flank, taking a third bird as I swung out to a long shot on the left.
 I saw the silhouette of the wad far behind the bird as it escaped under full wing.
 This action all occurred in a moment between two breaths.

 On the buggy, new acquaintances complimented both of us, old ones gave me the guff deserved for that miss.
-There are no participation trophies even when a light game bag is tallied as participation is reward enough
+There are no participation trophies even when a light game bag is tallied as participation is reward enough.

 The balance of the morning was spent in the chase.
 Short intermissions between dogs on point provided time for conversation.
 Five or ten minutes of gliding or bumping down the sandy trail, each time rounding corners at cresting hills with anticipation of the next covey.
 At each stop, an alternating pair of hunters would assess the cards they were dealt.
 Each covey nestled in a unique scenario.
 Would the shot be a silhouette against pale sky or a flash across the broken backdrop of trees?
 Would the terrain slope downward or upward?
 Was the wind on the back of your neck or cool in your face?